 The atonement, along with our own agency and accountability, work together to comprise the essence of the Plan of Salvation.

 We all sin, but we don't have to live with those burdens forever.
-Through repentance, we can be made clean through the Atonement of Jesus Christ.
+Through repentance, we can be made clean through the Atonement of Christ.

 Drawing parallels between the olive press and the events in Gethsemane, Truman G. Madsen invites us all to reflect on the atoning sacrifice of Jesus Christ.